yinx/360docs/docs.md

 <a name="ribbon"></a>
 #### Ribbon

 Ribbon is a client side load balancer.
-We don't need to do very much ourselves as most of ribbon works out of the box since we use feign, eureka and zuul.
+We don't need to do very much ourselves as most of ribbon works out of the box since we use Feign, Eureka and Zuul.
-We will go in to more details when we talk about feign and zuul.
+We will go in to more details when we talk about Feign and Zuul.
 <a name="feign"></a>
 #### Feign

-Feign is netflix' declarative REST client.
+Feign is Netflix' declarative REST client.
 We use feign in one or two services to help us create a rest client.
 Feign integrates Ribbon and Eureka to provide a load balanced http client when using Feign.
 To start using Feign you annotate your main class.